 Traditional Wisdom for the Transition to Wise Woman and Sage

 Herbal medicine has a long history, and many a wise woman has concocted brews to dispel those unpleasant feelings associated with the ‘time of life’.
 Sage (Salvia) is one such herb traditionally known to impart wisdom to its users.
 As modern-day science catches up, studies have shown Salvia extract improved menopausal symptoms such as flushing, night sweat, heart palpitations, muscle and joint pain, depression, anxiety, sleep disorders, and sexual desire.
-(6) Here at the clinic, we find herbal medicine to be an invaluable part of treatment support and use a range of plants tailored to the individual to achieve the desired effect.
+(6) Here at the clinic, we find herbal medicine an invaluable part of treatment support and use various plants tailored to the individual to achieve the desired effect.
 Phytoestrogens, for example, can be found in a wide range of herbal products such as Valerian, Black cohosh, Chamomile, Hypericum, Licorice, Fennel, Soya, Red clover and Salvia.
 (6) While these herbs are noteworthy, there are several more on hand in our dispensary and prescription is paramount since many factors influence the finished product.

 The ABC’s of HRT